Kometa-Team/Kometa/docs/kometa/install/unraid.md

 something like this
 ```

-That’s a command you’re going to type or paste into your unRAID Kometa `>_Console` terminal (Linux).
+That’s a command you’re going to type or paste into your unRAID Kometa `>_Console`.

 **IMPORTANT NOTES:**